-You’ll complete three projects in this class.
+You’ll complete three project assignments in this class.
 The briefs for these are on the assignments page.
 The material in the labs will provide the techniques you need, and the class discussion will help you to come up with the ideas for each of these.
+Some of these will be group assignments.
 You’ll show your project assignments in class in weeks 5, 10, and 14.
 You will be expected to document your projects on your blog as well.

 Topic notes to be covered each week are linked on that week’s class page.
-Read each week’s material before class and prepare questions.
 There are videos that demonstrate the labs as well.
 The videos cover the same material as the written notes, so you can learn from whichever form you find most useful.
+Read each week’s material before class, do the labs, and prepare questions.

 A longer list of both technical and conceptual source material can be found on the Books page.